 Each individual town has flexibility over setting exclusions, caps on the amount of levy payable and the entry and top levels paid.
 The aim is to have a fair and equitable system.
 We will be publishing all this detail in our Business Plan in September but we are very clear that the level needs to be proportionate and reasonable.

 A BID requires the businesses to vote.
 This means that each business will receive a ballot paper in the post, you need to tick the relevant box and then post it through a slot in a ballot box in the town hall.
 Postal votes will be available too.
-For Royal Tunbridge Wells to win a yes vote and become a Business Improvement District, we would need to win more than 50% of the turn out and also, more than 50% of votes of businesses by rateable value.
+For Royal Tunbridge Wells to win a yes vote and become a Business Improvement District, we would need to win a majority or more than 50% of the turn out and also, a majority or more than 50% of votes of businesses by rateable value.
 This double lock is in place to ensure that the views of all businesses are represented.
 The view of a small business is as important as the views of a larger business.
 Again, it is equitable.

 We hope that this page has answered any questions you might have, but if you do have more queries, then please ask us.
 Either email us at email@example.com, or call Royal Tunbridge Wells Together on 01892 531985.